Murder of Darlene VanderGiesen: Investigation

 VanderGiesen was reported missing to the Sioux Falls Police Department on February 3 after failing to show up to work for two days.
 Her abandoned car was found in the Pizza Hut parking lot, with her keys, wallet, and identification missing.
 Initially, police and VanderGiesen's family worried that she might have been taken by a man she had met on the Internet.
 Police interviewed a male acquaintance but ruled out his involvement.

 Family and friends congregated at VanderGiesen's apartment, where they interacted with Wright.
 VanderGiesen's mother recalled, "She came to me and told me who she was.
 She gave me a hug, and she said she was sorry that Darlene was missing, that they were friends and she would be praying that we would find Darlene soon".
 VanderGiesen's sister showed police the emails that Wright had sent.
 The emails were traced to Wright's home but were sent using a pseudonym.
-Another acquantance told police about the argument.
+Another acquaintance told police about the argument.
 Police conducted a search warrant at Wright's home on February 7 and turned up multiple pieces of evidence, including bone and tissue fragments in the basement that were later identified as VanderGiesen's through DNA testing.

 On February 10, Wright was arrested at a Sioux Falls Hotel.
 During questioning, Wright admitted to the feud with VanderGiesen and to sending the emails but said they had reconciled and denied involvement in the murder.
 Wright was charged with aggravated kidnapping, first-degree murder, and second-degree murder.
 At her arraignment on February 14, Wright pleaded not guilty.
 The state sought the death penalty, making Wright the first woman in South Dakota history to face capital punishment.